 Slash Run is classic burger joint with vegan options and a good beer selection.
 It has booths in front and a raised area with a bar in back.
 Bands play on the floor in the front window.
 The only bathroom I found was a one - holer, but there may be more.
 Parking in the neighborhood is residential parking until 8:30 and is rather scarce.
 Slash Run is located at 201 Upshur Street in Northwest DC.
 (202) 838-9929.

 Songbyrd Music House has apparently moved to 540 Penn Street in Northeast DC.
 The new venue has a 200 person capacity.
-Tickets are by EventBrite.
-That is all I know, because I have not yet been there.
+Tickets are by Dice.
+They have some food, but they are also near many restaurants.
+There is outdoor seating for food and drinks.
+Beer selection is limited but has some good ones.They also have a few cocktails, som of them in cans.

 The Spanish Ballroom is architecturally not unlike a high school cafeteria, but with more interesting trim and a much better floor.
 It is all about dance floor and music there is virtually always for a dance.
 It is alcohol and smoke free, and any food and drink that are available are not permitted on the dance floor - which is most of the venue (7,500 square feet).
 For information on what is happening at the ballroom, see Dancing in the Park.
 The Spanish Ballroom is located at 7300 MacArthur Blvd. in Glen Echo.
 301-492-6282.